 Of course, no trip to Iloilo City will ever be complete without a stop in their numerous restaurants.
 You should not miss La Paz Batchoy and Pancit Molo, local noodle dishes served in specialty restaurants in Iloilo City.
 These three restaurants are among the favorites of tourists:

 Tatoy’s Manokan and Seafoods

 Location: Oton Blvd, Villa Arevalo District, Iloilo City

-Due to its close distance to one of the country’s most productive fishing areas, Iloilo is known for seafood.
-Tatoy’s would be a great way for you to experience the diverse seafood offerings of the city.
+Due to its close distance to one of the country’s most productive fishing areas, Iloilo is known for its seafood.
+Tatoy’s would be an excellent way for you to experience the diverse seafood offerings of the city.
 Their sisig is also a top choice among customers.

 7 Fishes by Coco Veranda

 Location: 21 Avenue Place, Diversion Road, Mandurriao, Iloilo City